rimsharizv/Interactive-Queue-Management-Program/README.md

 6. sq_seat() - Seats the next customer in line and returns their buzzer ID.
 Runtime: O(1)
 7. sq_kick_out() - Removes a customer with the given buzzer ID from the queue.
 Runtime: O(1)
 8. sq_take_bribe() - Moves a customer with the given buzzer ID to the front of the queue.
 Runtime: O(1)

-## Copyright and Plagiarism Notice
-All content in this repository, including code, documentation, and other materials, is the property of Rimsha Rizvi.
-Plagiarism is a serious offense and is strictly prohibited.
-You may not use, copy, or submit this work as your own.
-Any instances of plagiarism or unauthorized use will be reported to the relevant academic or professional authorities.
-If you would like to use this work for educational or other non-commercial purposes, please contact the author for permission.